For more details on Methodology click here. For more details on terminology click here.

 In this story, we’ve defined a real humanitarian recession as two consecutive years of a growing funding gap.
 Currently, the Emergency Shelter and NFI sector has experienced two consecutive years of negative real growth, in other words: a growing funding gap.
 So what are the odds of the sector that the sector will stay in a humanitarian recession and experience a third year of a growing funding gap?

-We think that it’s likely (6 in 10 chance) that the sector will experience real growth (closing the funding gap) in 2022, whilst it is unlikely that the sector will experience a real recession (4 in 10 chance), though not impossible.
+We think that it’s almost certain that the sector will experience real growth (closing the funding gap) in 2022, whilst there’s only a remote chance that the sector will experience a real recession.

 How does the 2022 forecast compare to other sectors?

-Compared to other sectors, we think that the Emergency Shelter and NFI will rank ‘mid-table’ at 7th of 16 sectors.
-The central estimate is $561m, just next to Protection in 8th place.
+Compared to other sectors, we think that the Emergency Shelter and NFI will rank ‘mid-table’ at 6th of 16 sectors.
+The central estimate is $1042m, just ahead of Education in 7th place.

 The current state of things

-The Emergency Shelter and NFI sector recorded $465m in funding in 2021 which is more than any other year, and it could be that the sector beats this again in 2022.
-By the end of June 2022, funding to Shelter and NFI sector had reached higher levels than previous years at the same point ($162m this year vs. $104m last year).
+The Emergency Shelter and NFI sector recorded $466m in funding in 2021 which is more than any other year, and it looks almost certain that the sector beats this again in 2022.
+By the end of December 2022, funding to Shelter and NFI sector nearly reached the levels of the whole of last year ($888m so far this year), and nearly double the same point in previous years ($463m last year).